StevenEddies/edc/README.md

 ### Server Requirements

- * Java JDK (17+).
  * Docker engine (18.06.0+), CLI and compose (1.22.0+).
- * Git.
  * An OS capable of supporting the above (these instructions assume your server is linux based, but should be adaptable to others).

 ### Downloading

-Run `git clone https://github.com/StevenEddies/edc.git` from a terminal.

-You'd usually want to `cd edc` in order to run the steps below.
+Download the appropriate release "edc-xx.zip" from the [Releases](https://github.com/StevenEddies/edc/releases) page, and extract it into a suitable location on your server.

+This download is a zip file containing a Docker Compose file, and a folder which contains the configuration and data of the backend.
+The actual docker images will be downloaded on first run.

 ### Customisation

-Run `nano ./edc-deploy/src/main/resources/var/config.yaml` to edit the configuration file.
+From a terminal within the extracted `edc` folder, run `nano var/config.yaml` to edit the configuration file.
 It should look something like this:

     ---
     users: